rks746/iiit-h_cv_internship/Task1_Object_Detection_Segmentation/task1_README.md

 ## DETECTION = classification + localization
 CNN slides convolutional filters over the image, there are 3 layers - early, middle, deep.
--Early layers learn edges and corners.
+- Early layers learn edges and corners.
--Middle layers learn shapes and parts.
+- Middle layers learn shapes and parts.
--Deep layers learn object kevel semantics.
+- Deep layers learn object kevel semantics.
 This generates a **feature map** which contains all the information about the image.
 Model predicts a bounding box.
 Generally, there are overlapping boxes so **Non-Max Suppression (NMS)** is applied to keep the best box and suppress duplicates.
 For each predicted box, the model predicts a **class probability vector** and confidence score.